 What Else Should I Do?

 If the false accusation of sexual misconduct arises in the context of a custody dispute, maintain a positive relationship with your children.
 They may not understand the allegations they have made against you and are not likely to be ultimately responsible for the false allegations.
 If the accusations involve children other than your own, remove yourself from situations where the children are present.
 If such situations are unavoidable, have another adult in attendance at all times that you are around children.

 Even if you know the accusations are false, take them seriously and obtain legal help, but try to continue your normal life.
 It may be helpful to remind yourself that societal interests require that all child sexual-abuse accusations be investigated.
 Keep a positive attitude toward the situation and be cooperative with authorities, but firm in your position.
 With the strong legal support of experienced Criminal Defense Attorney William Butler, you will be in a better position to overcome the false allegations.

 Secure Legal Counsel

 Other than serious violent crimes, child molestation carries the greatest risk for state prison sentences, even for first-time offenders, and in many states registration as a sex offender for life.
 Unfortunately, child molestation also carries a great risk of false accusations, whether influenced by an adult or arising out of the child’s imagination.
-If have been falsely charged with this crime, for immediate assistance, call 502-582-2020, or contact William M. Butler Jr, via email to schedule your initial confidential consultation.
-For over 28 years, he has skillfully defended thousands of clients, compiling an impressive record of positive results and he can defend you too, please see his Case Results and Testimonials.
+If you have been falsely charged with this crime, for immediate assistance, call 502-582-2020, or contact William M. Butler Jr, via email to schedule your initial confidential consultation.
+For over 32 years, he has skillfully defended thousands of clients, compiling an impressive record of positive results and he can defend you too, please see his Case Results and Testimonials.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.